darcyclarke/minargs/README.md

 ### F.A.Q.

 #### Why isn't strictness supported?
   * Strictness is a function of usage.
-By default, `minargs` does not assume that any `known` or "unknown" arguments should or shouldn't be allowed.
-Usage examples above show how you can quickly & easily utilize `minargs` as the backbone for an application which _does_ enforce strictness though.
+By default, `minargs` does not assume anything about "known" or "unknown" arguments or their intended values.
+Usage examples above show how you can quickly & easily utilize `minargs` as the backbone for an application which _does_ enforce strictness, validation & more.

 #### Are shorts supported?
   * Yes.